Skip to main content

 Value Analysis

-At $34.99, the Brita UltraMax is one of the best investments in kitchen convenience for families.
-Compared to a standard 10-cup pitcher ($20-25), the extra $10-15 buys you nearly triple the capacity and a spigot that eliminates awkward pouring.
-Annual filter costs depend on your cartridge choice: Standard filters run about $18 for a 3-pack (6 months), while Elite filters cost about $30 for a 2-pack (12 months).
-Ironically, the premium Elite route works out cheaper per year — roughly $60 annually vs $72 for Standard — while providing significantly better filtration.
+At its current price, the Brita UltraMax is one of the best investments in kitchen convenience for families.
+Compared to a standard 10-cup pitcher, the modest upcharge buys you nearly triple the capacity and a spigot that eliminates awkward pouring.
+Annual filter costs depend on your cartridge choice: Standard filters in a 3-pack cover 6 months, while Elite filters in a 2-pack cover 12 months.
+Ironically, the premium Elite route works out cheaper per year while providing significantly better filtration.

 Compared to bottled water, the math is overwhelming.
-A family of four drinking 2 liters each per day spends roughly $1,500-2,000 per year on bottled water.
-The UltraMax with Elite filters costs about $95 in the first year and $60 per year after that.
+A family of four drinking 2 liters each per day spends well over a thousand dollars per year on bottled water.
+The UltraMax with Elite filters costs a fraction of that in the first year and even less per year after that.
 You break even in less than a month.
 The only scenario where the UltraMax does not make sense is for single-person households with limited fridge space — the Amazon Basics 10-cup pitcher offers the same filtration in a smaller footprint at a lower price.

 Frequently Asked Questions